 Everyone remembers that scene in Meet the Parents when Ben Stiller makes a sweeping generalization about being able to milk anything with nipples, and Robert De Niro hilariously responds, “I have nipples, Greg, could you milk me?”*

 The point is this: people who don’t know me are speaking on my behalf.
 They are sharing studies in which I did not participate.
-They claim to understand my values.
-All because I was a young adult in the year 2000.
+They claim to understand my values, all because I graduated high school in the year 2000.

 Before I continue, I know what you are thinking.
-“Oh goody, another entitled millennial speaks up.”
-And to this, I roll my eyes and say, “indulge me.”
+“Oh goody, another millennial speaks up.”
+And to this, I say, “indulge me.”

 With the loot companies are spending on unlocking the secrets of my enigmatic soul, why not?
 Better you hear it from the horse’s mouth.
 Heck, maybe we can work something out.
 After all, I am somewhat of an expert in all things me, and you are a brilliant and open-minded business guru.